How Often Should You Tighten Trailer Wheel Bolts?

 There are 2 ways trailer wheels typically attach.
 First, with bolts that thread into the wheel hub.
 “Lug Bolts”.
 The hub has holes with threads, and the bolts screw in.
 Second, some trailer wheels attach with a nut that goes onto a stud that is captured in the hub.
 “Lug Nuts”.

 Lug Nuts and Lug BoltsAs you can see in the images, these “Lug Bolt” and “Lug Nut” fasteners differ from regular bolts because they have a large taper under the head.
-It’s kind of like the taper on a flat head bolt, but normally lug bolts have raised hex heads.
+It is kind of like the taper on a flat head bolt, but normally lug bolts have raised hex heads.
 And, lug nuts are hex with an extended taper.

 The taper on the bolt (or nut) meets with a similar chamfer in the bolt hole on the wheel.
 As the 2 taper surfaces meet, tightening creates forces to center the bolt in the hole.
 And, when they are all installed, to center the wheel on the hub.